leonsilicon/vitest-mock-process/readme.md

 Easily mock Node.js process properties in Vitest.

-This repo is a port of EpicEric's amazing [jest-mock-process package for Jest](https://github.com/EpicEric/jest-mock-process).
+This repo is a port of EpicEric's amazing [jest-mock-process package](https://github.com/EpicEric/jest-mock-process) for Vitest.

 ## Installation